 28. Install the rear fenders (see Steering/Body/Controls).
-29. Install the vent hose, gasoline hose, fuel pump connector, and gasoline hose loom.
+29. Install the vent hose, gasoline hose (with conduit), and fuel pump connector.

 ■NOTE: Be sure to route the gasoline hose and vent hose through the hole on the right side splash panel.